 That’s a startling figure!
-I know so many patients who lived with a thyroid disease for so long.
+I know so many patients who have lived with a thyroid disease for so long.
 In fact, up to 60% of those with thyroid disease are undiagnosed!
 That’s because the symptoms don’t appear too extreme on the surface, especially to your doctor.
 But it could be destroying your daily life and your health.
 And when you live your life undiagnosed, you don’t know how to treat it.
 You accept it as “normal” and “just deal with it.”
 Therefore, you’ll never feel energy, lose all that unexpected weight, and feel happy.
-So, let’s make sure we fully understand what exactly the thyroid is…

 What is a Thyroid and How Does it Function in Your Body?

 The thyroid is a little, butterfly-shaped gland located just below your Adam’s apple.
 Don’t be fooled-- this small gland has the power to impact nearly ALL your other organs.
 It produces thyroid hormones (TH) that regulates your metabolism, heartbeat, body temperature, cholesterol levels, nervous system, and SO much more.
 You can see how important this little gland is and how your body functions day-to- day.

 Conditions like stress, autoimmune disease, viral infections, toxins, nutritional deficiencies, and even pregnancy can make your thyroid produce too much or too little TH.
 Which isn’t what you want...and what causes all the symptoms of thyroid disease.
 Because your thyroid has so much responsibility, any malfunction will change ALL these parts of your body we talked about.

 Hypothyroidism is when your thyroid produces too little TH.
 When you don’t have enough TH, you’ll experience:

 - Unexpected weight gain (so if you can’t lose this weight, it’s not your fault!)